natyusha/ShokoRelay.bundle/README.md

 - The "Original Title" for all series will be set using info Shoko Relay added to the "Sort Title" (if available).
 - Negative seasons like "Season -1" which contain Credits, Trailers, Parodies etc. will have their names updated to reflect their contents.
 - The "Sort Title" for all collections will be set to match the current title to avoid Plex's custom sorting rules e.g. ignoring "The" or "A"
+- Collections with only a single entry will be listed to inform the user that an old series may need to be refreshed
 - All Smart Collections are ignored as they are not managed by Shoko Relay
 </details>